Where do we meet after arriving at Kathmandu airport?

 Whom should we contact during our stay?

 One of our tour representatives to look after you, during your stay in Nepal and will keep you up to date with relevant information.

-The current for Nepal is 220V/50 cycles and is available in Kathmandu and other major touristic centers of Outside kathmandu.
+The current for Nepal is 220V/50 cycles and is available in Kathmandu and other major touristic centers of Outside Kathmandu.
 Sockets have either three round pairs or two thick round pains.
-If you are traveling with electrical appliances, an international converter kit and a set of adapter plugs is recommended.
+If you are traveling with electrical appliances, an international converter kit and a set of adapter plugs are recommended.

 During Trekking and climbing